RetroAchievements/docs/docs/general/faq.md

 ### Why can't I see my new profile picture?

 Press `Ctrl + F5` (on most browsers).
-Sometimes after you've changed your profile picture (also known as avatar or user pic) and you need to refresh your browser cache; in most browsers `Ctrl + F5` is the quickest way to do it.
+Sometimes after you've changed your profile picture (also known as avatar or user pic), you'll need to refresh your browser cache.
+In most browsers `Ctrl + F5` is the quickest way to do it.

 ### My welcome email has gone missing!